 Japanese phrases for your night out inn Tokyo

-Japanese Phrases for Drinking on Your Night Out in Tokyo
+Top 11 Japanese Words and Phrases to Know for a Fun Night Out Drinking in Tokyo

 One of the best ways to explore Tokyo is to visit the local areas and immerse yourself in the local culture.
 If you want to explore local areas, we have created scavenger hunt adventures personalised to your interests, filled with fun facts, clues and puzzles.
 If you’re curious, you can check out the games here!